Followers

 General Howe's secret plans to surprise and destroy

-the Continental Army would spur a bold gambit
+The Continental Army would spur a bold gambit

 Clandestine Meeting